 What authority does the City have to conduct a revaluation?

 Wisconsin Law requires market value assessment of all property.
-The City of Franklin Assessor's Office revalues all property approximately every 3 years to keep pace with changes in the market.
+The City of Franklin Assessor's Office revalues all property every year to keep pace with changes in the market.
 During a revaluation, all assessments are examined and adjustments are made where necessary to guarantee that all property is assessed at market value.
 This is done to assure that taxes are distributed equitably and uniformly.